kids

 Tips for Transitioning From Preschool to Kindergarten

-S o you’ve gotten through daycare and preschool, now what?
-Kindergarten can be a big transition for your little one, especially if they are going from a private center to a public school.
-They are leaving everyone that has become familiar to them behind and have to learn how to cope with the higher demands that come along with being a kindergartener.
-Here are some ways to assist you as a parent in guiding them along the way:
+So you’ve gotten through daycare and preschool, now what?
+Kindergarten can be a big transition for your little one, especially if they are going from a private child care center to a public school.
+They are leaving everyone that has become familiar behind, and have to learn how to cope with the higher demands that come along with being a kindergartener.
+The following tips for transitioning from preschool to kindergarten will help you as a parent in guiding your child along the way:

 Read More

-W e all know that children have individual personalities of their own and that everyone learns differently.
-Some of us are more hands on than others, some prefer the abstract world, and some would like tangible puzzles to solve.
-Let’s take a look at some different personality combinations in children based off of the Myers-Briggs Type Indicator (MBTI).
-Knowing your child’s personality type will help you figure out the teaching philosophy that suits her best.
-After an overview of different personality traits, you’ll see a list of teaching philosophy options and how they best match your child’s traits.
+We all know that children have personalities of their own and that everyone learns differently.
+Some are more hands on, some prefer the abstract world, and others would like tangible puzzles to solve.
+In this post, we’ll first look at some different personality combinations in children, based on the Myers-Briggs Type Indicator (MBTI).
+Knowing your child’s personality type will help you figure out the preschool teaching style that suits her best.
+After an overview of different personality traits, we’ll review the best preschool teaching philosophy by personality.

 Read More